 TIP: Be prepared.
 Wear sturdy walking shoes, have a snack with you and it is also perfectly fine to say “no” when you don’t feel like climbing any rocks.

 What you see in the media and online of Petra is mostly the Treasury of Petra.
 Sometimes a picture of the Siq is included.
 What people don’t tell you about Petra until you get there, is how big this Unesco World Heritage site really is.
 And they haven’t even unearthed all of it.
 A lot still lies hidden underneath little Petra and the hills surrounding the area.

 If you walk everything and want to climb to the high places and have time for selfies and dramatic Instagram pictures, you need at least 2 days but 3 days in Petra is even better.
 And good walking shoes.

-TIP: If possible, use as much days as you can spare to see Petra.
+TIP: If possible, use as many days as you can spare to see Petra.
 Hire a guide that will show you around the main sights in a couple of hours and use the rest of your time for pictures and roaming around on your own.

 #7.
 How green the desert in Jordan can be

 I have visited several deserts on my travels.
 Like the ones in Mongolia and Iran.
 But each and every time, I’m surprised how much green vegetation and life there is in the desert.
 How trees, scrubs and small patches of grass can survive in such a big pit of sand.
 The dry arid climate and lack of water seem the perfect combination to kill all life trying to live in the desert of Wadi Rum, but surprisingly, I saw a lot of green.
 Between the dirt roads, formed by the many 4×4 vehicles crossing the desert, you’ll find small patches of grass and tiny scrubs.
 In the cracks and crevices of many rocks, bigger scrubs and even trees grow!
 I was amazed!